 In some areas, such as the Bay Area, California, there has been a rash of break-ins, especially premium and luxury cars.
 I had my Tesla Model S broken into this week and thought it would be worth it to show you what happened with dashcam footage, helping the police to catch the thief, creating a temporary window repair, and some ideas on how to reduce being a target.
-(Jul-2019)
+(Feb-2021 update)

 - The Break-In